HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

 - Features that are missing from either variableMetadata or dataMatrix are eliminated.
 - Features and samples that have zero variance are eliminated.
 - Samples and features are sorted as specified or, by default, alphabetically.
-- By default, the names of the first columns of variableMetadata and sampleMetadata are set respectively to "variableMetadata" and "sampleMetadata".
+- The names of the first columns of variableMetadata and sampleMetadata are set respectively to "variableMetadata" and "sampleMetadata".
-- Negative intensities are replaced by zeros.
+- Negative intensities become missing values.
 - If desired, the values in the dataMatrix may be log-transformed.
 - If desired, each missing value in dataMatrix is replaced with zero or the median value observed for the corresponding feature.